 Spend the Day at Porto Katsiki (Lefkada)

-There are many beautiful beaches on Lefkada, but Porto Katsiki is not only the most beautiful one on the island but perhaps in the whole of Europe.
-Porto Katsiki is surrounded by steep, white cliffs, and you have to descend 80 steps to get down to it.
+Lefkada has many beautiful beaches, but Porto Katsiki is not only the most beautiful one on the island but perhaps in Europe.
+Steep, white cliffs surround Porto Katsiki, and you must descend 80 steps to get to it.
 It takes a bit of work to get to, but it’s well worth it.

-The beach features clear, bright blue waters perfect for a refreshing dip.
-Bring everything you’ll need for the beach; once you make your way down the steps, it’s unlikely you’ll want to hike back up for a bite to eat.
+The beach features clear, bright blue waters, perfect for a refreshing dip.
+Bring everything you’ll need for the beach; once you go down the steps, you won’t want to hike back up for a bite to eat.
 If you can only do one thing on Lefkada, make sure it is to head to Porto Katsiki.

 Visit the Mamma Mia Church (Skopelos)

-The church of Agios Ioannis Kastri on Skopelos is located in the region of Kastri.
+The church of Agios Ioannis Kastri on Skopelos is located in the Kastri region.
 This church stands on top of a rock and provides amazing views.
 You can hike the stairs up, and you can even get married here yourself!

 Rent a Boat and Explore Hidden Bays